stonepros/stone/doc/rados/operations/cache-tiering.rst

 configure how this migration takes place by setting the ``cache-mode``.
 There are two main scenarios:

-- **writeback** mode: When admins configure tiers with ``writeback`` mode, Ceph clients write data to the cache tier and receive an ACK from the cache tier.
+- **writeback** mode: When admins configure tiers with ``writeback`` mode, Stone clients write data to the cache tier and receive an ACK from the cache tier.
   In time, the data written to the cache tier migrates to the storage tier and gets flushed from the cache tier.
 Conceptually, the cache tier is overlaid "in front" of the backing storage tier.
-When a Ceph client needs data that resides in the storage tier, the cache tiering agent migrates the data to the cache tier on read, then it is sent to the Ceph client.
+When a Stone client needs data that resides in the storage tier, the cache tiering agent migrates the data to the cache tier on read, then it is sent to the Stone client.
-  Thereafter, the Ceph client can perform I/O using the cache tier, until the data becomes inactive.
+  Thereafter, the Stone client can perform I/O using the cache tier, until the data becomes inactive.
 This is ideal for mutable data (e.g., photo/video editing, transactional data, etc.).